 Key elements of BCBS 307 that are material to our analysis are the risk weight look-up tables for exposures in individual asset classes.
-While the existing SA bases risk weights on agency ratings (where available) or employs simple undifferentiated risk weights for wide classes of exposures, under the revised SA, the Basel authorities propose in BCBS 307 to calculate risk weights on the basis of risk indicators consisting of financial ratios.
+While the existing 'Basel 2' SA bases risk weights on agency ratings (where available) or employs simple undifferentiated risk weights for wide classes of exposures, under the revised SA, the Basel authorities propose in BCBS 307 to calculate risk weights on the basis of risk indicators consisting of financial ratios.

 For Bank Exposures, the risk indicators are the Core Equity Tier 1 ratio of the counter-party bank and the ratio of Net Non-Performing Assets to total loans.
 Table 1 shows the risk weights, proposed in BCBS 307, for exposures that have CET1 and NNPA ratios in particular, specified ranges.
-One may are rarely disclosed in any detail.
-Academics have analysed important packages of measures such as Basel III capital changes but their studies are typically performed long after decisions have been made.
+One may observe that the risk weights range from 30% to 300%, a substantial "times 10" range from least to most risky banks.